rtrisnoj/esp-idf/docs/en/api-reference/system/pthread.rst

 Static initializer constant ``PTHREAD_RWLOCK_INITIALIZER`` is supported.

-.. note:: These functions can be called from tasks created using either pthread or FreeRTOS APIs.
-Note also that the current pthread reader-writer-locks implementation is based on the condition variable API.
-The performance is not optimal when locking only for a minimal amount of time like e.g. accessing a simple variable.
-In these cases with minimal locking time, a simple mutex might be faster.
+.. note:: These functions can be called from tasks created using either pthread or FreeRTOS APIs

 Thread-Specific Data
 ^^^^^^^^^^^^^^^^^^^^